DUBAI TRAVEL GUIDE

 - Travel off-season – As we mentioned before, you can save some money by visiting Dubai during the summer months.
 Hotels offer reduced rates but plan your days carefully, avoiding too many outdoor attractions in one day.

-- Use Public Transport – The Dubai Metro covers the main areas in Dubai and can get you to and from the airport as well as popular tourists sites.
+- Use Public Transport – The Dubai Metro covers the main areas in Dubai and can get you to and from the airport as well as popular tourist sites.
 This works out much cheaper than taxis.

 - Use Groupon – Groupon is very popular in Dubai, so browse the discounted deals and 2-for-1 specials on the website.